PHPirates/django-template/readme.md

 ## Setting up supervisor
 * We use supervisor to manage the starting and stopping of gunicorn.
 If your server would crash or for whatever reason is restarted, this makes sure to automatically start your website too.
-* Install with `sudo apmake sure it has executable permissions: t-get install supervisor`.
+* Install with `sudo apt-get install supervisor`.
-* Put the file [`mysite.conf`](server%20configuration%20files/mysite.conf) in `sudo nano /etc/supervisor/conf.d/mysite.conf`.
+* Put the file [`mysite.conf`](server%20configuration%20files/mysite.conf) in `sudo nano /etc/supervisor/conf.d/mysite.conf`, make sure it has executable permissions just like with the gunicorn start script.
 * Every time after you change such a supervisor config file, you have to do `sudo supervisorctl reread` and `sudo supervisorctl update`.
 Do this now.
 I gathered things to remember like this [below](#remember).
 * You can manually restart with `sudo supervisorctl restart mysite`.